openedx/open-edx-proposals/oeps/oep-0036-microservice-routing-layer.rst

 links between services would begin to point to the new endpoints, and old endpoints serve 301 redirects.

-Old URLs will be migrated using 301 redirects, which will automatically migrate users browsers to the new endpoints.
-For an overlapping time period, both URLs will be maintained and function, so that services can transition to the new schema.
+Old URIs will be migrated using 301 redirects, which will automatically migrate users browsers to the new endpoints.
+For an overlapping time period, both URIs will be maintained and function, so that services can transition to the new schema.

 Definitions
 =====